How to Use the ADX Indicator in MT4

 Just as useful is the ability to gauge the strength of a trade.
 There are a variety of indicators that attempt to do this.
 The ADX indicator is one such tool.
-It was developed by J. Welles Wilder, who also invented other extremely popular technical indicators like RSI Indicator, ATR Indicator and Parabolic SAR Indicator.
+It was developed by J. Welles Wilder, who also invented other extremely popular technical indicators such as:

 The ADX technical indicator is derived from two of Wilder's directional indicators:

 - The positive directional indicator (+DI)